Influencing global revenue growth with data and ML

 With Databricks, Electrolux can now easily ingest massive volumes of consumer and product data and leverage machine learning at scale to better understand how to optimize the value chain through improved marketing ROI and sales forecasting.

 When dealing with multiple data types and sources, data reliability is key for downstream machine learning.
 With Delta Lake, the data team at Electolux is able to easily ingest millions of data points and build robust production data pipelines at scale without fear of data quality issues.

 These pipelines then feed into 1000s of models that are being constantly improved upon.
 MLflow streamlines the complete machine learning lifecycle for Electrolux.
-“With Databricks, we can now track different versions of experiments and simulations, package and share models across the organization; and deploy models quickly,” explained John.
+“With Databricks, we can now track different versions of experiments and simulations, package and share models across the organization; and deploy models quickly,” explained Johan.
 “As a result, we can iterate on predictive models at a much faster pace leading to more accurate forecasts.”

 It is also critical for the data team to serve up actionable insights in a way that non-technical team members can leverage.
 Through its native integrations with the Microsoft cloud ecosystem, Databricks empowers Electrolux to develop a sales volume forecasting dashboard that provided insights — including price trends, competitive influences, campaign costs and activities, and more — to optimize sales and marketing campaigns.
 In all, the unification of data science, engineering, and the analyst team under the same platform has boosted cross-team collaboration, unlocking new data-driven opportunities to improve sales and operations across their business.

 Powering a 3x Increase in sales forecasting accuracy

 With Databricks at the core of Electrolux’s sales forecasting engine, the complexities of their global supply chain is now considered a prized asset and competitive differentiator as it feeds 1000s of models that are continually getting better and smarter.